-10, Emmanuel Street, Mr. R. R. Rowe's Cambridge, Chapel referred 22 August, 1872.

-to at page 8.
+10, Emmanuel Street, Mr.R.R.Rowe's Cambridge, Report as to Chapel referred to at page 8.

+22 August, 1872.
 To the Visitors of the Cambridgeshire and Isle of Ely Lunatic Asylum.

 I beg to report, that, in compliance with your instructions, the works necessary for restoring the Asylum after the accidental fire there on the 12th day of March, 1872, have been well and soundly executed.